rdestaci/rdestaci/README.md

 I am from San Diego, California, born and raised in Chula Vista.
 I have a B.S. in Cognitive Science (with specialization in Language and Culture) and a B.A. in Linguistics (with specialization in Cognition and Language).
 In my free time I enjoy junk journaling, baking bread, and watching live jazz.

+I'm passionate about expanding my knowledge in **natural language processing (NLP)**, **automatic speech recognition (ASR)**, **text-to-speech (TTS)**, **LLMs**, and **computational phonetics**.
+I am deeply motivated by the potential of NLP technology in supporting individuals with learning differences, including ASD, ADHD, and dyslexia.

 ---
 ### I am currently working on...

-- Assessing large language model performance on capturing patterns in human language processing

-- Exploring methods to advance diversity in automatic speech recognition (ASR) models
+- Applying computational methods to advance diversity in automatic speech recognition (ASR) models.

+- Exploring neural network-based techniques to enhance cutting-edge text-to-speech (TTS) technology.

 ---
 ### Want to reach me?